Virtual-Viking-Longship/Ship-Annotations/annotations/stay.md

 <div align="center">

   ![Stays depicted on the Picture Stone from Smiss, Gotland](../images/Stay_SmissBildsten.jpg)
-  Example of the stay holding the mast up on a ship.
+  Carving of stays supporting the mast on a Picture Stone from Smiss, Gotland.

 </div>